Ad Creatives: 15 High-Converting Patterns

 This guide is built for that reality.
 You’ll get 15 high-converting creative patterns with real examples, plus the tactical logic behind why they work and where they break.

-1. User-Generated Content Testimonial Videos with 3.5x Conversion Lift
+1. User-Generated Content Testimonial Videos

 The strongest UGC testimonial ads don’t feel like testimonials.
 They feel like someone pausing mid-scroll to say, “I didn’t expect this to work, but here’s what happened.”
 That tone matters more than polish.